Please note: a valid prescription is required for all prescription medication.

 Dosage and Usage

-- Missed dose: Take it when remembered unless it is close to the next dose.
-Do not double a dose.
+- Missed dose: take when remembered unless it is close to the next scheduled dose.
+Do not double doses.

 Benefits and Savings